Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-These form the support networks for suspension bridges and skyscrapers as well as ocean-going vessels and many other vehicles.
-Galacti draws a periodic table with ninety-two elements in order to refresh everyone’s memory about the chemisty classes they’ve taken.
+These form the support networks for suspension bridges and skyscrapers, as well as ocean-going vessels and many other vehicles.
+Galacti draws a periodic table with ninety-two elements in order to refresh everyone’s memory about the chemistry classes they’ve taken.

 We don’t quiz everyone on the specific properties of each element or which ones we use to create toasters, for example (iron, nickel, and copper play a role).
 Nor do we detail how research and manufacturing mix and match the periodic table elements from chromium to magnesium to make all different types of compounds from an array of mineral resources.

 Another of our audience has just gone off duty as a police officer, replete with a protective Kevlar vest.
 Sulfur, hydrogen, chlorine, calcium, and sodium create this lifesaving material that can also be used to make canoes, brakes, and even musical instruments.